Oxbridge Interview Preparation Guide

 Most will be from 20-40 minutes although you may have more than one.

-They usually are more challenging, as they test the ability for analysis and mastery of the subject, rather than personality alone.
+They usually are more challenging, as they test analysis and mastery of the subject.

 Yes, practice reasoning skills and familiarization with question types.

-It is very important, as this usually forms the backbone to interview questions and discussion.
+It is very important, as this usually forms the backbone to interview questions.

-Definitely, interviewers appreciate it when candidates participate in a discussion by asking intelligent questions.
+Definitely, interviewers appreciate it when candidates participate in a discussion.

 Final Preparation Tips

 Success can be obtained in an Oxbridge interview by good, solid preparation combined with a confident and open attitude.
-Every opportunity to think deeply and reason through a problem should be embraced as an opportunity to be yourself.
-This interview is as much about an opportunity to explore your subject as it is for the interviewers to see your potential.
+Every opportunity to think deeply and reason through a problem should be embraced.